mcfnord/rml/src/dishonest.md

 Pierce County can do so much better.
 Save sleaze-slinging and seductive smears for tweets by President Trump.
-I'm sure going public with my story and complaint to the Bar Association will entail the slings and arrows of this sleazeball guy in quotes that journalists dutifully report to the public.
+I'm sure going public with my story and complaint to the Bar Association will evoke the slings and arrows of this sleazeball guy in quotes that journalists dutifully report to the public.

 Having known many great leaders, I know this behavior is never a legitimate habit among them.